 Day 4.
 Drive up to St Mary's and take the road inland to Scottsdale and then through to Launceston.
 The drive is amazing (I've done it in a Skyline GTR, but any car will do! ;-) If you stay in Launceston the night make sure it's a Friday or Saturday night and go out - there's heaps of University students to make it a fun night!

 Day 5.
 Check out the sights near Launceston (Cataract Gorge) then drive back to Hobart (2 hrs).
 Don't forget to stop at Evendale and see if you can find a deep-fried Mars Bar to make you extra sick for the rest of the way home.
-If you have time, detour on the way to Hobart via Richmond and check out the wineries! over 10 years ago
+If you have time, detour on the way to Hobart via Richmond and check out the wineries! almost 12 years ago

 A word of advice: the Tahune Airwalk is NOT MUCH FUN!
 I would NOT bother going there if you only have 5 days to look around Tasmania!!
 It's a long drive from Hobart (close to 2 hours), with the grand (non)event being standing on a metal bridge-like structure which overlooks the lower sections of the Picton River.
 A nice idea, but unfortunately, the view is really lacklustre - giving you a birds eye look at an area of forestry re-growth, and a babbling low-land section of river.......not the dramatic Tasmanian experience I'd be looking for if I only had 5 days....